The oldest public wildflower garden in the United States

 Inflorescence: Flowers are solitary, stalked and arise from the leaf axil.

-Seed: Fertile flowers can produce a pair of one inch long pods (follicles) that contain a few dark seeds but most flowers do not produce the pods as the plant reproduces mostly from the root system.
+Seed: Fertile flowers can produce a pair of one inch long pods (follicles) that contain a few dark seeds but most flowers do not produce the pods as the plant reproduces mostly from root system.

-Habitat: Common Periwinkle grows from a woody rhizomatous root system, which produces underground runners and forms a dense mat via the runners and rooting along those stems.
+Habitat: Common Periwinkle grows from a woody, shallow, rhizomatous root system, which produces underground runners and forms a dense mat via the runners and rooting along the stem nodes.
 Thus, in the home garden it may require some control.
 It tolerates a variety of soils from moist to slightly dry conditions.
 It does well in light shade or partial sun but not full sun.
 In the Wildflower Garden, the plant is a ground cover on Violet Way in the Woodland Garden, extensively covering the hillside.
 As the plant only grows from 3 to 6 inches in height, it makes a good ground cover for shady areas under trees.
 Popular for many years, the plant is an escapee from cultivation and in some states such as Wisconsin and Tennessee is considered in the wild to be weedy and invasive.

 Names: The genus name, Vinca, is from the Latin vincio, meaning 'to bind', and referring to the shoots that can root.
 The species, minor, simply means the smaller, used when there is a similar species that is larger - in this case Vinca major, the Bigleaf Periwinkle.
 The author name for the plant classification, 'L.', refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 Vinca minor is in the same plant family as the Milkweeds.